 “Shall he find faith on earth?”
 Our faith and trust in Him is the key that unlocks the door to victory.
 “For whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith,” (1 John 5:4, KJV).

 The persistence of the widow woman encourages us to keep coming and not give up.
 Hold on to your faith and trust in God and keep praying – keep laying it before our great God who hears and will take action.
 “And shall not God avenge his own elect, which cry day and night unto him, though he bear long with them?”
 (Luke 18:7, KJV).
 Jesus said, “I tell you that he will avenge them speedily.
 Nevertheless when the Son of man cometh, shall he find faith on the earth?”
 (Luke 18:8).

 Will there be some that really believe?
 The reason for this parable was to teach men not to give up – to keep praying and believing that God hears and that He is able to take care of it all.
 Do we trust Him enough to let it go and give it to God today?
 You may have to come every day and lay it on the altar of prayer – so be it.
 That’s how the widow got her case heard.

-In this questioning of trust Jesus is also demonstrating an open invitation for us to lay every hinderance down before God in prayer.
+In this questioning of trust, Jesus is also demonstrating an open invitation for us to lay every hindrance down before God in prayer.
 Prayer works!
 Persistent prayer works!
 Persistent prayer plus faith works!